ThomKaar/Da-AVInci/my-app/README.md

 - website preview

 ### TODO
 + Plus button remove yeet
 - option for no title -- she says she doesn't want it, but i don't believe her
 + link to icons
++ Speed up image rendering
-- Uploading the same image
+- Uploading the same image -- unsure how to reproduce
 - image upload to a lambda function via api gateway
 - connect to route 53
 - connect to cloud front
 - connect domain to aws cognito
 - token in the url for editSite

 ### Final Steps
 - mobile compatability